Margin Calculator

 What is the difference between Margin and Markup?

-Can a margin ever be higher than 100%?
+Can a profit margin be over 100%?

 Related Strategic Tools